 The right moment to mix in a new song is at the end of a phrase.
-The end the chorus or the start of the outro of the current song is the most commonly used point to mix in a new song.
+Like the end the chorus or the start of the outro.
+These are the most commonly used points to mix in a new song.
 This is called phrase mixing.
-Mixing phrases will help to create smooth transition and keep the flow going.

 What You Need to Learn Before You Start Mixing Songs

 Before you can make smooth transitions and awesome beat drops, you have to learn how to count music.

 Counting music takes some practice, but when you know how to do it, you’ll find yourself doing it out of habit.

 There are some great resources on youtube that will teach you how to count music.
 Below you will find my favorite YouTube video on this topic.
 The one where I have learned how to do it.
 It’s a great video by DJ TLM.

 The Best Places to Mix in a New Song

 To know the best place to start to mix in a new song, we have to look at the song structure.